superzeldalink/quartus-install/README.md

   Assume it's already broken and hope for positive surprises.
 - Don't expect build performance to be amazing, but at least you can run Quartus (maybe).
-- This has only been tested with Quartus Lite 20.1.1, although in theory it should work for other versions, it may need some tweaking (especially Quartus Pro).
-Only the main Quartus and Platform Designer build flows have been tested, not all the many other pieces.
+- This has been tested with Quartus Lite 20.1.1, Quartus Standard 22.1 (cracked), Quartus Pro 23.1, although in theory it should work for other versions, it may need some tweaking (especially Quartus Pro).
+Only the main Quartus, Platform Designer, and Eclipse have been tested, not all the many other pieces.
-- This is only tested on Ubuntu 20.04 and 22.04.
+- This is only tested on Debian 12 (aarch64).
 It will probably work with other Ubuntu or Debian versions, but they haven't been tested.
 Other distros will need to install different packages.
-- Some Java parts (eg Platform Designer) will spin forever if more than one core is available to the VM.
+- Some Java parts (eg Platform Designer), Fitting process will spin forever if more than one core is available to the VM.
 It is suspected this is due to a memory ordering difference between x86 (TSO) and Apple Silicon (weak ordering).
   While M1 can switch into a TSO mode (as it does when Rosetta is running), for Quartus Lite it's simpler to limit the VM to one core as it doesn't use multicore for builds anyway.
 Another option is to edit the wrapper